• Sports

 What Are ‘the Twisties’ in Gymnastics?
 Simone Biles Faced the Condition at the Tokyo Olympics

 With the Paris Olympics in full swing, all eyes are on gymnasticsone of the most anticipated events of the Summer Games.
-Team USA is vying for gold in the team event after winning silver at the Tokyo Olympics.
-The U.S. women have advanced to the 2024 team final.
+The U.S. women's gymnastics team has been celebrating after winning a gold medal in the team final on July 30.

 One of the worst things that could happen to a gymnast in high-level competition—and something that led gymnastics legend Simone Biles to withdraw from the Tokyo games—is a phenomenon known as “the twisties.”